When home recording first became mainstream…

 Take a look at this picture:

-By taking more snapshots per second, higher sample rates:
+As you can see…by taking more snapshots per second, higher sample rates:

 - Gather more real information,